 Where better to plan a road cycling holiday in Scotland than in the Tweed Valley – home of a stage of the fantastic Tour of Britain.

-If you’re considering cycling in Scotland, then the Tweed Valley really is the place for road racers, cycle tourists and even families with trailer-bikes - you can sample everything from quiet country lanes, to the dramatic moorland climbs of the Tweed Valley.
+If you’re considering cycling in Scotland, then the Tweed Valley really is the place for road racers, cycle tourists and even families with trailer-bikes.
+Here, you can sample everything from quiet country lanes to dramatic (and tough!) moorland climbs.

 According to Cycling Weekly magazine, the Tweed Valley even boasts one of the best road rides in Britain!
 Plan a cycling holiday in this glorious part of Scotland and you’ll find out why top UK racer Evan Oliphant’s favourite training ride is here, snaking through Peebles and Traquair via an absolutely epic climb at Talla – such a challenge it now even forms part of the famous Gore Sportive route.

-The Tweed Valley and the whole of the Scottish Borders offers some of the country’s best cycling in Scotland, and if you’re considering cycling holidays in the Tweed Valley, our accommodation not only ensures you receive a warm welcome, but your bike is looked after too!
+It’s fair to say that the Tweed Valley and the whole of the Scottish Borders offer some of the very best cycling anywhere in Scotland.
+And if considering a cycling holiday in the Tweed Valley, many accommodation providers not only ensure you receive a warm welcome, but that your bike is looked after too!
 Take a look at our Mountain Bike Hospitality Scheme for details.

 With thanks to Chris Bryant, Border Cycling